liammcluckie/Low-Tide-Surf-Club/README.md

 2. Located directly above the repository files and to the left of the green 'GitPod' button is a 'Code' button click on this.

-3. To clone the repository using HTTPS copy the link displaying when the HTTPS is underlined in red by clicking on the clipboard next to the link.
+3. To clone the repository using HTTPS copy the link displaying when the HTTPS button is underlined in red by clicking on the clipboard next to the link.

-4. Next open your own terminal in GitPod and change the current directory to where you want the cloned directory to go.
+4. Next open your own terminal in GitPod and change the current directory to where you want the cloned directory to be sent to.

 5. In the terminal type ````git clone```` and then paste the URL copied from the original repository and press enter.
 This will create your local clone.